ansible/mazer/README.md

 $ mazer install --collections-path ~/my-ansible-content alikins.collection_inspect
 ```

-This will install the alikins.collection_inspect collection to ~/my-ansible-content/alikins/collection_inspect
+The above will download the collection alikins.collection_inspect form Galaxy and install the contents to `~/my-ansible-content/alikins/collection_inspect`

 ### Installing collections in 'editable' mode for development